The anomaly of the CMB power with the latest Planck data: Analysis Results

 We find well compatible results between different pipelines and between PR3 and PR4 dataset.
-The trend of the LTP is very similar to the one obtained from $E_V^{(TT)}$, reaching the minimun at $\ell_{max} = 26$ (see table \ref{tab:LTP}).
-Furthermore, for the PR3 dataset, the LTP is smaller than the one measured with $E_V^{(TT)}$ at each scale, except for the {\tt nilc} pipeline.
-In particular at $\ell_{max} = 26$, applying $E_V^{joint}$ on the PR3 dataset, we find that no simulation has a value as low as the data for all the pipelines.
+The trend of the LTP is very similar to the one obtained from $E_\mathrm{V}^{\mathrm{(TT)}}$, reaching the minimun at $\ell_{\mathrm{max}} = 26$ (see table \ref{tab:LTP}).
+Furthermore, for the PR3 dataset, the LTP is smaller than the one measured with $E_\mathrm{V}^{\mathrm{(TT)}}$ at each scale, except for the {\tt NILC} pipeline.
+In particular at $\ell_{\mathrm{max}} = 26$, applying $E_\mathrm{V}^{\mathrm{joint}}$ to the PR3 dataset, we find that no simulation has a value as low as the data for all the pipelines.

-In Figure \ref{fig:EVcoeff_sevem} we plot $\gamma_{b}$ and $\epsilon_b$ (see equations (\ref{eq:gammab}) and (\ref{eq:epsilonb})) as a function of $\ell$ for the PR3 (dashed lines) and PR4 dataset (solid lines) for the {\tt sevem} pipeline\footnote{Similar results are found for all the other pipelines.}.
+Figure \ref{fig:EVcoeff_sevem} displays $\gamma_{b}$ and $\epsilon_b$ (see equations (\ref{eq:gammab}) and (\ref{eq:epsilonb})) as a function of $\ell$ for the PR3 (dashed lines) and PR4 datasets (solid lines) for the {\tt SEVEM} pipeline\footnote{Similar results are found for all the other pipelines.}.
 Note how $\epsilon_b$ for $\ell > 10$ goes to zero because of the noise level in polarisation.

-Moreover this plot tells us that in this estimator the largest scales weight much more than small scales, for both the NAPS.
+Moreover this plot indicates that in this estimator the largest scales weight much more than small scales, for both the NAPS.

-In order to better evaluate the impact of polarisation and temperature data on $E_V^{joint}$ we define the following weights
+In order to better evaluate the impact of polarisation and temperature data on $E_\mathrm{V}^{\mathrm{joint}}$ we define the following weights